usaid-cs/yesterday-i-learned/java.md

 - Annotations can be put in function arguments, like `public void foo(@NonNull int[] bar)`.
 In this case, `NonNull` is from `android.support.annotation`, but [there are *a lot* of `NonNull` and `NotNull` classes out there](https://stackoverflow.com/questions/4963300/which-notnull-java-annotation-should-i-use).
 - "Reflection" from Java's point of view is just [the ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.](https://stackoverflow.com/a/37638/1558430) Simple things like calling a method by name counts as reflection.
 - `Class.forName`, like PHP's `get_class`, returns the class object called that string.
 The string needs to be the class' full qualifier.
+- Reflections are cool, but you lose type checking.
+They are also [slow](https://stackoverflow.com/questions/42425906/is-java-reflection-bad-practice).

 ## Streams, threads, and parallel programming